-On a similar note, a photograph creates a barrier between you and the subject.
+Similarly, a photograph creates a barrier between you and the subject.
 Even if you are familiar with the scene or the person, there is still a sense of disconnection from the moment it was taken.

 Similarly, you can get caught up in a scene when painting a landscape and get a better feel for the area.
-You can see what it is like there during different times of day or weather patterns.
+You can see what it is like there during different times of the day or weather patterns.